KiraPC/KiraPC/README.md

 </div>

 Software Engineer with a lifelong passion for technology.

-I enjoy designing and developing solutions by applying proven patterns and best practices—always searching for the better way, because there’s almost always room for improvement.
+I enjoy designing and developing solutions by applying proven patterns and best practices, always searching for the better way, because there’s almost always room for improvement.

 ```js
 while(true) {